Alevi history: The influences of secularization process on Alevism

 Secularization diminished traditional threats to Alevi existence transforming Turkish society into a less Alevi-hostile community.
 The downplay of religion in public life and the Westernization of the ruling elite tended to turn Alevism into just one of several cultural and folklorist themes in Turkish nationalism.
 While still trying to maintain their ethnic identity, Alevis became increasingly secularized and neglected their traditional institutions.
 However, the wall of Sunni prejudice to the historically marginalized Alevi was not easily overcome, and Alevis remained to some extent the object of suspicion, in their turn remaining somewhat sceptical of the central state and its institutions.

 As the existential danger receded and the community opened up to the outside world, solidarity ties loosened. ritual and ceremony lost some of their meaning and the spiritual leadership gradually lost its authority.
 This change in Alevi internal structures was accelerated by the massive migration into the cities, where Alevis underwent a process of secularization and modernization which broke traditional hereditary ties to the religious hierarchy.
 Religion lost its relevancy and even intermarriage was practiced by some.
 A new generation grew up in the 1960s that had not passed through initiation and was not familiar with the Alevi "Way" (yol).

-The Adnan Menderes Government Administration

-Under The Adnan Menderes Government Administration, the Hacıbektaş centre was restored and reopened in 1964 as a museum, with annual celebrations in August for tourists in memory of the Saint.